- December 14, 2015

 - Gem Wars offers a fun and chaotic multiplayer experience, especially when played with friends, making it a great couch game.

-- The game suffers from poor controls and floaty physics, which can detract from the overall gameplay experience.
+- The game suffers from poor controls and floaty physics, making gameplay feel unresponsive and frustrating.

-- Online multiplayer is virtually non-existent, making it difficult to find matches unless arranged with friends.
+- Online multiplayer is virtually non-existent, requiring players to arrange matches with friends, which limits its replayability.

 “There’s a lot of depth to the single player mode with quite a number of different challenges and a great survival mode giving the game extended gameplay.”